physx-is-fun/C-tutorial/structures.md

 # Structures

+## Structures

-Structures: Arrays allow to define type of variables that can hold several data items of the same kind.
+Arrays allow to define type of variables that can hold several data items of the same kind.
 Similarly structure is another user defined data type available in C that allows to combine data items of different kinds.
 Structures are used to represent a record.
 Suppose you want to keep track of your books in a library.
 You might want to track the following attributes about each book:

     title
     author
     subject
     book ID

+##Defining a structure

-Defining a structure: To define a structure, you must use the struct statement.
+To define a structure, you must use the struct statement.
 The struct statement defines a new data type, with more than one member.
 The format of the struct statement is as follows: struct [structure tag] {
     member definition;
     member definition;